 With this in mind, we wanted to share some of our top tips for living with diabetic neuropathy, exploring how the disease impacts day-to-day activities and what you can do to reduce the severity of your symptoms.
 Read on to learn helpful tips for how to live your best life after being diagnosed with peripheral neuropathy.

-How peripheral neuropathy affects daily living
+How bad can peripheral neuropathy get

 As a neurological condition that causes numbness, tingling, and chronic pain to the affected areas, peripheral neuropathy symptoms can range in severity depending on many factors.

-For someone newly diagnosed with an early stage of peripheral neuropathy, it is prevalent for the disease to have very little to no impact on their current daily routine.
+For someone newly diagnosed with an early stage of peripheral neuropathy, it is prevalent for the disease to have little to no impact on their current daily routine.
 But, as the disease progresses, symptoms can become more profound, and the patient may notice that they have less capacity to keep up with everyday tasks and activities.
 Three broad examples of how peripheral neuropathy affects daily life include:

 During the early stages of peripheral neuropathy, mild numbness or tingling in the feet may constitute more of a nuisance than a debilitating affliction.
 But, as the disease progresses, intense pain and hypersensitivity can make putting on shoes or socks, standing upright, or applying any kind of pressure to your feet extremely difficult.
 These changes can significantly impact a person’s ability to maintain their existing daily routine.